farneman/javascript-linkify/README.markdown

 In doing so, there's some refactoring to simplify the way the uber URI regexp is built up.
 There's also some basic support for Node and a tiny test (in CoffeeScript).

-(2) an attribs option:
+## (2) an attribs option:

     linkify('a.com b.com', { target: '_blank' })
 becomes:
     <a href="http://a.com" title="http://a.com target="_blank' >a.com</a> <a href="http://b.com" title="http://b.com target="_blank' >b.com</a>

-(Note these links have target='_blank' as an extra attribute, in addition to the regular href and title.)
+(ote these links have target='_blank' as an extra attribute, in addition to the regular href and title.

 # JavaScript Linkify: Process links in text! #
 [http://benalman.com/projects/javascript-linkify/](http://benalman.com/projects/javascript-linkify/)